marceloayates/ai-summer-camp-web-scraper/README.md

 # AI Summer Camp Web Scraper

-A Python web scraper that searches for AI summer camp applications and uploads results to Google Sheets.
+A Python web scraper that searches for AI summer camp applications and uploads results to Google Sheets in both English and Spanish.

 ## Features

 - Searches multiple search engines for AI summer camp opportunities
 - Extracts URLs and headers from search results
-- Uploads data to Google Sheets automatically
+- Uploads data to Google Sheets automatically in two tabs:
+  - **English Tab**: Original data in English
+  - **Spanish Tab**: Translated data with Spanish headers and translated content
+- Translates keywords, titles, and descriptions to Spanish
 - Supports multiple search keywords
 - Can run periodically or manually
 - Handles up to 100 rows of data efficiently
+- Automatic duplicate detection across both tabs

 ## Setup Instructions